sjaymoon15/reactnd-project-myreads-starter-hooks/README.md

 # MyReads Project

-This is the MyReads project for Udacity's React Nanodegree Course.
+MyReads project using React hooks.

 ## Install and Launch the project